Dubai International Advisory Consultants

 • Best for: Businesses targeting UAE consumers, retailers, malls, supermarkets, and government entities directly

-• Cost: License from AED 15,000 per year; physical office mandatory (adds AED 15,000 to AED 80,000 annually)
+• Cost: License from AED 15,000 per year; physical office generally required (adds AED 15,000 to AED 80,000 annually)

 • UAE market access: Trade directly with any UAE buyer without a distributor